jwulf/zeebe-reproducer-001/README.md

 # Steps to Reproduce

-1. Start the broker using `docker-compose` and this [configuration](https://github.com/zeebe-io/zeebe-docker-compose/tree/master/simple-monitor):
+1. Start the broker using `docker-compose` and the `simple-monitor` configuration from [here](https://github.com/zeebe-io/zeebe-docker-compose/tree/master/simple-monitor):

 ```
 docker-compose up
 ```

+2. Deploy the BPMN file